gaodp/gga-api/README.md

 that runs without exposing the API.
 If your site becomes epicly popular and you need some serious speed - including all the data hosted locally, you should be able to just spin up a copy of this project on your server hooked up to your database.
-The one trade-off here is that it's licensed under the GPL.
+The one trade-off here is that it's licensed under the AGPL.
 If you improve it you have to share with the rest of us!

 ## Getting Access